 Get Your International Drivers License

 We love to road trip.
 And some of our favorite experiences while traveling have been when we were out exploring on the open road.
-Check out our Favorite European Road Trips & Driving the Dingle Peninsula in Ireland.
-We wouldn’t have been able to drive in these countries without the international driving license.
+In fact, we wouldn’t have been able to experience one of our Favorite European Road Trips without an international driving license.

-Luckily, it’s quite easy to get an international drivers license.
-In fact, it’s not really a drivers license but just an additional permit (IDP) that translates your current license into multiple languages.
-You will must carry your original drivers license with you when you travel, but the IDP is a supplemental document that you must also have.
+Luckily, it’s quite easy to get an international driver’s license.
+And to be technical, it’s not really a driver’s license but just an additional permit (IDP) that translates your current license into multiple languages.
+We actually got ours down at a local AAA office – and it was super easy and cheap.
+You do still need to carry your original driver’s license with you when you travel, but the IDP is a supplemental document that you must also have in some countries.

 For further information, read How to Get an International Drivers License.